voxpupuli/puppet-python/REFERENCE.md

 ### <a name="pythonprovider"></a>`Python::Provider`

-A version type to match all valid provider for python
+Match all valid provider for python

 Alias of